-Benjamin Liew is a Partner with the firm’s Financial Institutions, and has acted for a diverse range of financial institutions including investment banks, private banks, local and foreign retail banks, insurance companies, investment advisers, fund managers, securities brokers, derivatives dealers and commodity traders.
+Benjamin Liew is a Partner with the firm’s Financial Institutions practice, and has acted for a diverse range of financial institutions including investment banks, private banks, insurance companies, investment advisers, fund managers, securities brokers, derivatives dealers and commodity traders.

-Benjamin is recognised in The Legal 500 Asia Pacific (2017 and 2018 Edition) as a Next Generation Lawyer for Financial Services Regulatory in Singapore.
-He has recently completed a specialist secondment programme in 2019 at one of the local banks, jointly organised by the Ministry of Law and the Economic Development Board.
+Benjamin is recognised in The Legal 500 Asia Pacific (2017 and 2018 Editions) as a Next Generation Lawyer for Financial Services Regulatory in Singapore.
+Benjamin was seconded to an international payment services firm in 2021, and also completed a specialist secondment programme in 2019 at a Singapore bank, which was jointly organised by the Ministry of Law and the Economic Development Board.
 Benjamin was also seconded to a leading international law firm in London in 2016.

-After being called to the bar in 2011, Benjamin commenced his legal career as a corporate transactional lawyer, focusing on mergers & acquisitions and equity capital markets.
-He has since specialised his practice in financial services.
-He regularly advises and represents clients on regulatory, licensing and compliance, and enforcement matters in the financial services industry.
-In addition, he is also involved in transactions such as corporate acquisitions and sale and purchase of financial services businesses in Singapore.
-Benjamin’s experience includes:
+Benjamin commenced his legal career in 2011 as a corporate transactional lawyer.
+He is now a recognised financial services regulatory specialist and advises and represents clients on regulatory, licensing and compliance, and enforcement matters in the financial services industry.
+In addition, he is also involved in transactional work involving financial services businesses in Singapore.

-- Assisted and advised various leading securities and futures broking firms, fund managers and investment advisory firms from jurisdictions including the United States, Canada, Switzerland, the United Kingdom and India on licensing requirements and applicability of licensing exemptions; and acted for these clients in securing their capital markets services licences issued by the Monetary Authority of Singapore, covering a broad range of regulated activities under the Securities and Futures Act such as dealing in securities, trading in futures contracts, advising on corporate finance and fund management.
+- Assisted and advised various leading securities and futures broking firms, fund managers and investment advisory firms from jurisdictions including the United States, Canada, Switzerland, the United Kingdom and India on licensing requirements and applicability of licensing exemptions; and acted for these clients in securing their capital markets services licenses issued by the Monetary Authority of Singapore, covering a broad range of regulated activities under the Securities and Futures Act including dealing in capital markets products, advising on corporate finance and fund management.

-- Advised a major credit card and payment system company headquartered in Tokyo, Japan on its business agreements including agreements with its direct merchants and other co-branding and partnership agreements with its various business partners.
+- Advised a major credit card and payment system company headquartered in Tokyo, Japan on its licensing requirements under the Payment Services Act, and other business documentation including merchants agreements.

-- Advised a new FinTech startup on its virtual stored value and payment system service proposed to be set up in Singapore and other jurisdictions in South-East Asia, on the general licensing and regulatory requirements under the Money-Changing and Remittance Businesses Act, Payment Systems (Oversight) Act and the Banking Act.
+- Advised a FinTech startup on its virtual stored value and payment system service, proposed to be set up in Singapore and other jurisdictions in South-East Asia, on the licensing and regulatory requirements under the Money-Changing and Remittance Businesses Act, Payment Systems (Oversight) Act and the Banking Act.

-- Advised both Singapore and overseas financial institutions (such as banks, capital markets services licence holders, licensed financial advisers, fund managers and insurers) on Singapore financial services regulatory matters including substantial shareholding disclosure requirements, mandatory OTC derivatives reporting under the Securities and Futures Act, remuneration issues, outsourcing arrangements, conduct of business requirements, anti-money laundering and countering the financing of terrorism obligations, margin requirements and client monies rules.
+- Advised both Singapore and overseas financial institutions (including banks, capital markets services licence holders, financial advisers, fund managers and insurers) on Singapore financial services regulatory matters including substantial shareholding disclosure requirements, mandatory OTC derivatives reporting under the Securities and Futures Act, remuneration issues, outsourcing arrangements, conduct of business requirements, anti-money laundering and countering the financing of terrorism obligations, margin requirements and client monies rules.

-- Assisted various corporate clients in the drafting and negotiation of the ISDA Master Agreement in repsect of their OTC derivatives transactions.
+- Assisted various corporate clients in the drafting and negotiation of the ISDA Master Agreement in respect of their OTC derivatives transactions.

 - Assisted in a multi-jurisdictional transaction involving the proposed investment of one of the largest banks in the Middle East in an international wealth management and investment advisory group operating in London and Singapore, featuring equity, debt and convertible financing structures.
 Regulatory approval from the Monetary Authority of Singapore for the proposed investment and change in control was required to be obtained.